Skip to main content

 Manufacturing and Quality Control Considerations

-Beyond clinical efficacy, the manufacturing and of peptide therapies present significant regulatory hurdles.
+Beyond clinical efficacy, the manufacturing and quality control of peptide therapies present significant regulatory hurdles.
 Regulatory agencies demand strict adherence to Good Manufacturing Practices (GMP) to ensure the identity, strength, quality, and purity of the peptide product.
 For peptides, this involves several complex considerations ∞

 • Synthesis and Purity ∞ Peptides are typically synthesized through solid-phase or liquid-phase methods.
 Ensuring high purity and minimizing impurities (e.g. truncated sequences, deamidated forms, oxidized products) is paramount.
 Even minor impurities can affect safety and efficacy.